Assignment 1: Pattern Studies

 The word Collage is derived from the French; "to glue" or to "stick together".
 Different types of collage have been explored by artists that include various materials.

 Dadaists worked to expand notions of art by making art that was the opposite of art.
-They used collage, asemblage, and found objects to create new forms with new meanings.
+They used collage, assemblage, and found objects to create new forms with new meanings.

 Step 1